 If this happens, roll the person onto one side, and wipe the mouth clean.
 If possible, use a protective barrier, such as disposable gloves, gauze or even a handkerchief, to clean out the mouth.
 Roll the person on his or her back again, and continue giving care as necessary.

-- Q How do I give rescue breaths to a partial neck breather?
+- Q How do I give rescue breaths to a person with a head or spinal injury?

-- Q How do I give rescue breaths to an unconscious infant who isn't breathing?
+- Q How do I give rescue breaths to a non-breathing unconscious adult or child?